Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

     Var.Create { Content = "" }
 ```

-Because record are immutable, if you want to react to changes in the `Content` member, you need to recreate the whole record.
+Because records are immutable, if you want to react to changes in the `Content` member, you need to recreate the whole record.

 ```
 Var.Set r { Content = "Hello world" }